New circuit 2020 : The Diamond Circle in Iceland

 THE DIAMOND CIRCLE TOUR IN ICELAND

-You probably knew about the Golden Circle in South Iceland, but did you know that there is a new circle tour now in North Iceland?
-Today we’re gonna make you discover the brand new Diamond Circle!
+You probably knew about the Golden Circle in South Iceland, but did you know that there is a brand new circle tour in North Iceland?
+Today you will discover the Diamond Circle!

-This new 2020 route will take you for a drive to the most incredible spots in North Iceland.
-In the program, waterfalls, hot springs, lakes, picturesque towns.. and so on!
+This new 2020 route will take you and your KuKu campervan to the most incredible spots in North Iceland.
+On the route you will encounter waterfalls, hot springs, lakes, picturesque towns.. and so on!

 WHAT IS THE DIAMOND CIRCLE?

-This new tour is a trip made up with the best places in north Iceland.
+This new tour is a trip highlighting the most stunning sights in north Iceland.
 It is here to make your trip planning easier, by gathering the best that you can expect from the north of our island.

 Photo: The Diamond Circle route in Iceland